GetSure

 In most cases, cremation will take between 1-4 hours, depending on the size of the person being cremated.

-The standard fee for a direct cremation without a chapel service typically ranges from $400-$850.
-You likely will also have to purchase an urn or other container to hold the cremated remains, and these cost between $100 and $200 on average.
+The standard fee for a direct cremation without a chapel service typically ranges from $400 to $850.
+You will likely also have to purchase an urn or other container to hold the cremated remains, which cost between $100 and $200 on average.

-When all of the costs are totaled, you’ll find that direct cremation is by far the least expensive.
+When all the costs are totaled, you’ll find that direct cremation is the least expensive.

 Can You Tell Us About The Cremation Process?

-Many families choose this type of service because it can save them time and money; however, you should know a few things before making a final decision.
+Many families choose this service because it can save them time and money; however, you should know a few things before making a final decision.

 • First, many funeral homes will not cremate human remains without permission from a person’s family or estate representative.